pgEdge Cloud

 Select a cloud account

-Each node of your cluster is represented by a pane in the Network Settings section that displays the node addresses.
+Each Region of your cluster is represented by a pane in the Network Settings section; within each region, subnet details for each availability zone are displayed.
 Toggles at the top of the section control the display:

 • Use the Configuration toggle to accept the Default address assignments, or move the toggle to Manual to specify custom address assignments.

-• Use the Network Type toggle to specify if the connection values displayed or edited should be Public or Private addresses.
+• Use the Network Type toggle to specify if the connection values displayed or edited should be Public or Private addresses; note that private networking is only supported in AWS clusters.

 Network Settings